 4. Self-destructive.
 Difficulty in holding down a job, difficulty in maintaining relationships or friendships, inability to cope with change,

 5. Self-harm.
 Suicidal thoughts, self-harming, anxiety, panic attacks, depression.

-At the end is a link for additional help and support from better help, as we all recover differently and the support we require is individual to ourselves, some can with online tips, others need extra support, as what you’ve been through it individual to you.
+At the end is a link for additional help and support from better help.
+We all recover differently, and the support we require is individual to ourselves.
+Some can with online tips.
+Others need extra support, as what you’ve been through is individual to you.

 1. Exercise.
 If you don’t already, then start steady with a ten-minute walk, a five-minute jog up and down the stairs, then build up to something or join team sports to begin building friendships.

 4. Emotions.
-Again practice, time and patience, ”my mind controls my emotions, I control my mind.” focus on your thinking, taking extra care of your thoughts and feelings, they’re all normal, if your struggling from anger, punch the lights out of a pillow, exercise, releasing emotions, you might even end up laughing, which helps shift your state of mind.
+Again practice, time and patience, ”my mind controls my emotions, I control my mind.” focus on your thinking, taking extra care of your thoughts and feelings.
+They’re all normal.
+If you are struggling from anger, punch the lights out of a pillow, exercise, releasing emotions, you might even end up laughing, which helps shift your state of mind.
 Looking for things to be grateful for, complaining less and being thankful more.

 6. Making a choice, facing your fears.
-Making a decision and within five seconds going for it, choosing to think happy, choosing to believe in you, Choosing to apply for that job, choosing you, choosing life, fears don’t allow them to hold you back, use them to drive you forwards.
+Making a decision and within five seconds going for it, choosing to think happy, choosing to believe in yourself, Choosing to apply for that job, choosing you, choosing life, fears don’t allow them to hold you back.
+Use them to drive you forwards.
 You’re worth so much more.
 Make the impossible possible.
 Become the best you.

 Click the links below to join, Elizabeth Shaw – Life Coach on social media, for more information on Overcoming Narcissistic Abuse.

 To help with overcoming the trauma bond and anxiety course.